poopaou/orm/README.md

 # BASIC-ORM
 **Beta** Android database helper using Annotation processor and Sqlite database.

 Orm does not behave like 'traditional' orm libraries.
-Entities are not attached to any kind of 'state' or 'session', they're just simples java objects and can behave exactly like you expect.
+Entities are not attached to any kind of 'state' or 'session'.

 Perform create/read/update/delete operation as simple as you can and leave Basic-orm generate all the boring and error prone code.

-Basic-Orm main goal is to be simple and fast : no invasive code or reflection, just compile time generated code and sql.
+No invasive code or reflection, just compile time generated code and sql.
-It also comes with some db optimisations like prepared statements, caching, Hibernate Criteria like querying, and version control.
+It comes with some db optimisations like prepared statements, caching, Hibernate Criteria like querying (todo), and version control.

 ## Usage